 Establishment of grants to establish Summer Bridge Programming to support students as they transition from high school to college during a time with reduced college and career counseling due to the

 COVID-19 pandemic.
 Through partnerships between Kentucky’s high schools and IHEs, students will be better prepared for postsecondary learning experiences and learning losses can be mitigated.
-Grants would be issued for summer 2022 and would only be awarded to those proposals submitted as a partnership between high schools and institutions of higher education (with preference given to those that also include partnerships with community-based organizations to promote sustainability).$1
+Grants would be issued for summer 2022 and would only be awarded to those proposals submitted as a partnership between high schools and institutions of higher education (with preference given to those that also include partnerships with community-based organizations to promote sustainability).

+Partnership with Save the Children Coalition ($2,693,234)

+The KDE will partner with the Save the Children Coalition to provide place-based, cradle-to-career programs and supports in Louisville and in Appalachian Kentucky.

+Partnership with National Center for Families Learning ($193,776)

+The KDE will partner with the NCFL to implement a strategic combination of family engagement and family literacy strategies across 5-10 Kentucky school districts serving underrepresented students most impacted by the pandemic.

 The extent to which the SEA will use funds it reserves to identify and engage 1) students who have missed the most in-person instruction during the 2019-2020 and 2020-2021 school years; and 2) students who did not consistently participate in remote instruction when offered during school building closures.